josecamachop/MEDA-Toolbox/Examples/Networkmetrics/KDD/README.txt

 	- short_list: 10 data files, suitable for the example
 	- label: labels of the variables

 - kdd_com.m: Script to perform the EDA using the MEDA Toolbox commands.
+To run the script, the current directory should be the one where the script is stored.